-Kurtis Shultz is in his second season as part of the USC strength and conditioning staff.
-He will primarily be working with the USC men’s basketball team again this season.
+Kurtis Shultz is in his third season as part of the USC strength and conditioning staff.
+He will primarily be working with the USC men’s basketball team once again this season.

-Shultz was also a basketball player at Maryland (1991-95), playing in 67 career games and serving as team captain as a senior.
+Shultz was also a basketball player at Maryland (1991-95) and served as team captain as a senior.
 His final two seasons with the Terrapins they advanced to the NCAA Sweet Sixteen.

 His wife’s name is Sharon and they have three children, Jacobs (6), Courson (4) and Jaxson (2).